joy-prime/joy-types/README.md

   of choosing the implementation of an interface if more than one is available.
 The list of parent types cannot be changed after the class is defined (unless the class is entirely redefined).

-* *interfaces*: can be invoked on all values that are members of the bare class type.
+* *interfaces*: defined for all values that are members of the bare class type.
 Additional interfaces can be added after the class is defined.

 ## Function Types

+All Clojure functions are members of the bare function type `joy/bare-type(::joy/function)`.
+Clojure functions can also be declared with metadata that declares them to have more specific function subtypes.
+Note that this metadata is *not* associated with the function's symbol; rather, it is associated with the function object itself.
+It is the value of the key `joy.core/function-type`, which must be a subtype of the bare function type.

+As with all Joy' classes, `::joy/function` has an open set of subclasses and subtypes.
+Joy' provides a subclass `::joy/arg-pattern-function` that follows Clojure spec alpha in modeling a function's parameters
+as a single vector with a regular expression of element types.
+This is a flexible and familiar model with a natural subtype structure.

 ## Metatypes